BlackRose-000/Dank/README.md

 # Dank-Memer-Bot
-Update 0.1.1
+Update 0.2.1
-- D.M.B can now sell Items
+- Use search
+- Use crime

 In a future Update...
 - Ding when ready
-- Use search
-- Use crime